IStip Annual Report

 - NQTs must have a 10% timetable reduction in year 1; 5% in year 2.

-- It is likely there will be three assessment points over two years.
+- It is likely there will be 2 assessment points over 2 years

 - All NQTs will have a Mentor.
-The exact nature of this role is not yet known.
+This exact nature of this role is not yet known.

-- All schools/NQTs must pay heed to the Early Career Framework for NQTs (see Helpful Links below).
+- All schools/NQTs must pay heed to the Early Career Framework for NQTs.
 It is envisaged there will be open access materials to support this.
 The ECF is not to be used as an assessment tool.

 - Appropriate Bodies (ie IStip) will need to ensure the quality of induction and the use of the ECF.